murtaza-u/rewrite-coreutils/README.md

-# rewrite-coreutils
-Rewriting unix coreutils from scratch
+> Rewriting unix coreutils from scratch one at a time(because it is fun!)